huzheng16/ZhengHuLab/content/project/ComputationalModeling/index.md

 +++
 # Project title.
-title = "Computational modeling of tumor evolution through space and time"
+title = "Delineating the tempo and mode of tumor evolution through space and time"

 # Date this page was created.
 # date = 2019-10-14T16:32:42+13:00

 # Project summary to display on homepage.
-summary = "We develop agent-based computational model to depict tumor clonal evolution through space and time."
+summary = "We leverage multi-region, longitudinal, and/or single-cell genomic data combined with agent-based computational model to reveal the quantitative principles for the evolutionary dynamics of tumor growth and metastasis."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`